EOxServer/eoxserver/documentation/users/operators.rst

 .. _ops_range_types:

-Range Types
+Coverage Types
 ~~~~~~~~~~~

-Every coverage has a range type describing the structure of the data.
+Every coverage has a coverage type describing the structure of the data.
-Each range type has a given data type whereas the following data types are
+Each coverrage type has a given data type whereas the following data types are
 supported:

 ============== ===============